2023 Solar Incentives Guide for Creve Coeur, MO - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering becomes relevant after your solar system is up and running.
-If you have a net metering agreement with your Creve Coeur utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some areas, this credit is dollar-for-dollar, while in other areas you may make back a percentage of the value.
+- Net Metering: Net metering factors in after your solar panels are up and running.
+If you have a net metering agreement with your Creve Coeur utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some areas, this credit is dollar-for-dollar, while in others you may receive a refund equivalent to a percentage of the value.

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-The easiest way to learn more about how the new Clean Energy Credit will apply to you is to reach out to your local Creve Coeur solar panel company with your questions.
+The easiest way to understand how the new Clean Energy Credit might apply to you is to get in touch with your local Creve Coeur solar panel installers.